cbm755/summer-school/finite_diff_ODE_PDE/lec05_timestepping.md

 Why it matters: regardless of stiffness, you'll get convergence as $k \to 0$   (Dahlquist's original theory).

-But the result might be garbage except when $k$ is very small, because of modes $k\lambda$ that aren't in the stability region.
+But the result might be rubbish except when $k$ is very small, because of modes $k\lambda$ that aren't in the stability region.